AlainBenbassat/create_civi_uss/README.md

 # Create Civi USS

-Creates a Universal Star Schema from CiviCRM data.
+Creates a Unified Star Schema from a CiviCRM database.